tomzx/blog.tomrochette.com-content/agi/chatbot/article.md

   status: in progress
 ---

+## Context
+Based on the Turing Test, it seems that one important aspect of having human intelligence is the ability to communicate with humans.
+As such, one goal might be to produce an agent that is able to hold a meaningful conversation with another human being, making it believe it is actually interacting with another human being.

 ## Learned in this study
-* A machine can generate sentences that are grammatically and syntactically correct, but devoided of any semantical sense
+* A machine can generate sentences that are grammatically and syntactically correct, but void of any semantical sense

 ## Things to explore
-* How can a machine learn simply from text (no other input sensors/reward feed)
+* How can a machine learn to exchange simply from text (no other input sensors/reward feed)?
 * Attempt to reproduce the internal chatter we all have in our mind
 * How do we tell when the subject of a conversation has changed such that we may forget our current mental context?
-Is it related to common sense (things being too far apart -> different subject)?
+	* Is it related to common sense (things being too far apart -> different subject)?
+* Can a chatbot learn to talk with others without ever having a physical experience?

+# Overview

 # Objectives
 * Starts and maintains multiple conversation threads (with different people and about different topics)